-This drink, which we define as 'A Cunningly Crafted, Golden Ale' (a Golden Ale), has a strength of 4.2% ABV.
+This drink, which we class as 'A Cunningly Crafted, Golden Ale' (a Golden Ale), has an ABV of 4.2%.

 Claimed to be as subtle as the creature after which it is named, this is one of Exmoor Brewery’s most popular ales.
 Four malts are mixed in the mash tun and deliver a graceful and sleek malty mouthfeel.
 Hops are Goldings, producing a burst of delicate citrus and slight spice on the mid-palate, and Progress, which soothes the finish with a soft bitterness, while more malt comes forth to produce a delicious and lingering bittersweet character.